ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-2. The binomial distribution is often used to model the probability that $k$ out of a group of $n$ objects bare a specific characteristic.
+Q. The binomial distribution is often used to model the probability that $k$ out of a group of $n$ objects bare a specific characteristic.
 Define what is meant by a binomial random variable $X$.